 - Adaptational Dumbass: Ozma may not have been a genius in the original books, but she was fairly together.
 This version is most definitely The Ditz.

 - Adaptation Dye-Job: Unlike most adaptations, Ozma is a blonde.
-However, the books describe her as a ruddy blonde, while this Ozma is pure blonde.
+However, The Marvelous Land of Oz describe her as a ruddy blonde (while other books depict her as brunette), while this Ozma is pure blonde.

 - All-Loving Hero: Dorothy is a girl who will stop at nothing to be there for others and be kind.

 - Anti-Magic: When you say "Abra Kadabra" in Oz.

 - Artifact Title: The show is called Dorothy and the Wizard of Oz, but while Dorothy is the main character, the Wizard is completely absent, never even referred to during the entire first season (let alone appearing in the opening intro).
 The second season seems to rectify this, though, as he finally appears in the second-season premiere and looks like he'll be staying around.